-Students wishing to participate in Third-Party Billing should contact Mary Kriest at 404-712-8726.
+Students wishing to participate in Third-Party Billing should contact 404-712-8726.
 The rules for Third-Party billing are:

-- All tuition must be paid prior to classes beginning.
-The bill is sent directly to the student's employer, and thus the employer must agree to make all payments at the beginning of the 3rd party billing arrangement. - Students are responsible for any tuition not paid in full by the company.
+- All tuition must be paid prior to classes beginning (translation: if a student needs to receive a grade prior to being reimbursed, this method will not work). - The bill is sent directly to the student's employer, and thus the employer must agree to make all payments at the beginning of the 3rd party billing arrangement. - Students are responsible for any tuition not paid in full by the company.